saidworks/palindrom/README.md

 # palindrom
-simple palindrom word testing code
+simple palindrom word testing code you can access it in: https://palindromtest.herokuapp.com/